WaiYanNyeinNaing/Real-Time-Gender-Classification-with-Deep-Learning/README.md

 (The program will creat a window to display the scene capture by webcamera and a window representing the detected genders.)

+# Credits
+This work is inspired from this fascinating [oarriaga/face_classification] B-IT-BOTS robotics team.

+If you like this work please help me by giving me some stars.